14 Easy Scarecrow Craft Ideas for Toddlers, Preschoolers, & Kids

 • Tear up pieces of red and yellow paper.
 Longer yellow ones can resemble the straw for the hair.

 • Put glue and paste the torn pieces on the body.
-Attach the red-colored nose and eyes.
+Attach the red-coloured nose and eyes.
 Draw the scarecrow’s happy smile with hash marks.

 Superfun, easy and quirky, this inexpensive scarecrow craft transforms simple clay pots into adorable scarecrows.
 You can even place them on your front porch to greet guests or use them as a Thanksgiving gift.